Affordable Car Insurance for SSI Recipients

 California, meanwhile offers the California Low-Cost Auto Insurance Program, or CLCA, which provides basic car insurance to those who meet specific income eligibility requirements (so you may qualify even if you’re not on Medicaid).

-How to Save Money on Car Insurance As An SSI Recipient
+How to Save Money on Car Insurance as an SSI Recipient

-So you don’t live in Hawaii, New Jersey, or California.
+So you don’t live in Hawaii, New Jersey, Maryland, or California.
 You’re able to drive – but you don’t want to pay high rates for car insurance.
 How can you save money on car insurance as an SSI recipient?

 Compare Quotes: The first and most obvious solution is to compare quotes across major providers.
 Different insurance companies treat disabilities in different ways.
 Others offer breaks to certain demographics or drivers in certain categories.
 Comparing car insurance quotes is free and easy.